All American 100 Play

 • Jackpot: N/A

-All American 100 Play is an interesting variation of Jacks or Better that is available online and can be played with bets from $/€0.10 to $/€62.50.
-This video poker game was developed by one of the largest providers of gaming content for the online gambling industry, NetEnt.
-More importantly, it allows players to bet on up to 100 hands at the same time, which makes the game much more intense and exciting.
+All American 100 Play is an engaging variation of Jacks or Better that is available online and can be played with bets ranging from $/€0.10 to $/€62.50.
+Developed by NetEnt, one of the largest providers of online gambling content, the game lets players wager on up to 100 hands simultaneously, making each round far more intense and exciting.

 Rules and Gameplay

-NetEnt’s All American 100 Play is played with a single deck of 52 cards, which are shuffled before each deal.
-The standard video poker rules apply – players can choose a bet level from 1 to 5, select a coin denomination, and specify the number of hands they wish to bet on in the current round.
-Up to 100 hands can be played simultaneously and the bet size would be multiplied by the number of the active hands.
+NetEnt’s All American 100 Play is dealt from a single 52-card deck, which is shuffled before every hand.
+The standard video poker rules apply – players can choose a bet level from 1 to 5, select a coin denomination, and specify how many hands they want to play in the current round.
+Up to 100 hands can be played at once, and the bet size is multiplied by the number of active hands.

-When players receive the initial 5 cards, they can keep or discard them and once they click the Deal/Draw button, all discarded cards are replaced with new ones in the hand.
-Winning combinations are paid out instantly according to the paytable of the game.
-Besides, players have the option to increase their winnings from the current round by selecting the Double Up Gamble feature, which gives them the chance to double their prize five times.
-All they need to do is guess correctly the color of a face-down card.
+When players receive the initial five cards, they can choose to hold or discard any of them.
+After clicking the Deal/Draw button, all discarded cards are replaced.
+Winning combinations are paid out instantly according to the game’s paytable.
+Players can then try to increase their winnings with the Double Up Gamble feature, which lets them attempt to double their payout up to five times.
+All they need to do is correctly guess the color of a face-down card.

 Paytable and Specific Features